amotivv-inc/memory-box-inference/USER_GUIDE.md

    ```

 **Important notes:**
-- The proxy's session tracking (X-Session-ID header) is separate from conversation context
+- The gateway's session tracking (X-Session-ID header) is separate from conversation context
 - Sessions are used for analytics and grouping, while `previous_response_id` is for AI memory
-- Response IDs are stored in the proxy's database and can be retrieved with the request ID if needed
+- Response IDs are stored in the gateway's database and can be retrieved with the request ID if needed

 ### Analysis

 **What it is:** Analysis is a powerful feature that extracts insights from conversations, such as user intent, sentiment, and custom classifications.

 **How it works:**
-- Analysis uses OpenAI models to classify conversations into predefined categories
+- Analysis uses AI models to classify conversations into predefined categories
 - Analysis can be performed on any request or response
 - Analysis configurations define the categories and classification parameters
 - Analysis results include confidence scores and reasoning